Slain grocery store manager’s family slams edited LAPD video

-LOS ANGELES (AP) — The family of a bystander accidentally killed by police when they tried to stop a gunman from entering a Los Angeles grocery store is blasting newly released video, saying it’s crafted to paint officers in the best light.
+LOS ANGELES (AP) — The family of a bystander accidentally killed by police when they tried to stop a gunman from entering a Los Angeles grocery store blasted newly released video of the shooting Tuesday, saying it’s carefully crafted to paint officers in the best light.

-The Los Angeles Police Department on Tuesday released more footage of the July 21 shooting, showing officers chasing suspect Gene Atkins after they say he shot his grandmother and kidnapped his girlfriend.
+The video released by the Los Angeles Police Department shows officers chasing suspect Gene Evin Atkins after they say he shot his grandmother and kidnapped his girlfriend.

-The video includes about six minutes of footage from the 14-minute car chase, the ensuing shootout with police outside a Trader Joe’s and an hourslong hostage standoff inside the store.
+It includes about six minutes of footage from the 14-minute car chase, the ensuing shootout with police outside a Trader Joe’s, and the hourslong standoff inside the grocery store after the gunman took hostages.
+It also includes lengthy messages from two department officials.

-Lawyers representing the family of the store manager killed by police call the video a “slanted public relations piece.”
+Lawyers representing the family of Mely Corado, the store manager killed by police in the shootout, called the video a “slanted public relations piece.”

 Most Read Nation & World Stories